LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

 The ``Request`` suffix has been removed from the classes inside ``tl.functions``.

 The ``tl.types`` is now simply ``_tl``, and the ``tl.functions`` is now ``_tl.fn``.

+Both the raw API types and functions are now immutable.
+This can enable optimizations in the future, such as greatly reducing the number of intermediate objects created (something worth doing for deeply-nested objects).

 Some examples: